Expand To Show Full Article

 Be patient, sir.
 I just need one piece of information.

-And that’s it, now you know how to say be patient in Italian in all its forms!
+And that’s the end of the lesson on how to say be patient in Italian in all its forms!

 What next?